Tanujarora100/Devops-Interview-Notes/Devops-Notes/Tools/Ansible/Ansible.md

         msg: "The database password is {{ db_password }}"
 ```

-### What is Ansible Galaxy?**
-- Ansible Galaxy is a repository for sharing Ansible roles.

 ### How do you handle errors in Ansible?**
 - **ignore_errors**: Allows the playbook to continue even if a task fails.